-- Use less fertilizer.
-Test your soil before application and follow the manufacturer's instructions. - Apply fertilizer in the fall to help reduce nitrogen and phosphorus runoff or leaching often caused by heavy spring rains. - Leave grass clippings on lawn as a natural fertilizer. - Mow grass to proper height 3 inches is recommended. - Plant native or well-adapted plants that are likely to require less water, fertilizer, and pesticides. - Flush pet waste down the toilet or wrap securely and place in trash. - Don't pour chemicals down the drain!
-Dispose of household chemicals through a hazardous waste recycling program including the Town's Quarterly Recycling Days and Fairfax County's Household Hazardous Waste Program. - Don't flush unused pharmaceuticals!
+- Leave grass clippings on lawn as a natural fertilizer. - Mow grass to proper height 3 inches is recommended. - Plant native or well-adapted plants that are likely to require less water, fertilizer, and pesticides. - Flush pet waste down the toilet or wrap securely and place in trash. - Don't pour chemicals down the drain.
+Dispose of household chemicals through a hazardous waste recycling program such as Fairfax County's Household Hazardous Waste Disposal Program. - Don't flush unused pharmaceuticals.
 Find a drug take-back location or properly dispose of medication in the garbage. - Prevent trash and debris from entering storm drains and catch basins.
 To report a clogged drain or basin, call 703-255-6380. - Report spills that could potentially enter waterways by calling 703-255-6380.
 After regular business hours, call the Vienna Police non-emergency number at 703-255-6366. - For more information on stormwater management within the Town, please visit viennava.gov/stormwater.